B.2. Challenged Review

 Any government statute, executive order, agency rule, or court ruling—by Congress, the Executive, the Judiciary, or a federal agency—that directly affects the Rights of Persons or the Powers of the States may be challenged by a Citizen Review Petition.

-If at least one percent (1%) of eligbile voters sign the petition within one hundred eighty (180) days of the action taking effect, and the petition is submitted to the Speaker of the House, the action shall be suspended if injunctive relief is requested and necessary to prevent immediate or irreversible harm.
+At least three percent (3%) of eligible voters must sign the petition within one hundred eighty (180) days of the action taking effect, and the petition must be submitted to the Speaker of the House.
+If those conditions are met, the action shall be suspended if injunctive relief is requested and necessary to prevent immediate or irreversible harm.
+The Speaker’s office must maintain means for citizens to submit these petitions publicly.
+That mechanism is subject to the will of the House of Representatives, but it cannot impose a burden on the petitioners.
 Otherwise, the action may proceed but must be reversed if rejected by the People in the ensuing referendum.

 The referendum shall be binding.
 If three-fifths (⅗) of Citizens voting reject the action, it must be reversed in full within ninety (90) days unless reversal is impossible, in which case a public remedy must be enacted by law.